-Recent seasons have featured Ms. Martin in opera, concert and recital repertoire around the United States.
-Opera performances have included Alice Ford in Falstaff with Opera on the James, and the world premiere of Garrett Fisher’s The Passion Trilogy as the role of the Mother and the role of Martha Jefferson in Monticello Wakes by Garrett Fisher, both in Los Angeles as part of the Fisher Ensemble.
-Last seasons’s concert repertoire included the role of Joan of Arc in Einhorn’s Voices of Light with Pennsylvania’s Susquehanna Valley Chorale.
+The 2016/17 season featured Ms. Martin in opera, concert and recital repertoire around the United States.
+Opera performances included Alice Ford (Falstaff) with Opera on the James, and as part of the Fisher Ensemble, she created the world premiere roles of Mary the Mother (The Passion Trilogy) and Martha Jefferson (Monticello Wakes) by Garrett Fisher, both in Los Angeles, CA. Last season’s concert repertoire also included the role of Joan of Arc (Einhorn Voices of Light) with the Susquehanna Valley Chorale.